CrioChamber/Streamer-Bot-Scripts/README.md

 # StreamerBotCode

-C# Code written by me, CrioChamber, to work in the chatbot [Streamer.bot](https://streamer.bot/) as custom C# method actions for a hobby of mine.
+C# Code written by me, CrioChamber, to work in the chatbot [Streamer.bot](https://streamer.bot/) as custom C# code actions for a hobby of mine.

 ## Tools Used